Models Know Their Shortcuts: Deployment-Time Shortcut Mitigation

 \paragraph{Accuracy and Worst-Group Accuracy (WGA).} We report overall test accuracy and worst-group accuracy (WGA).
 We define groups for all datasets with shortcut annotations (Yelp, GoEmo, CivilComments, and MultiNLI) based on all possible combinations of label and shortcut existence (Appendix~\ref{testbed}).
-The minimum accuracy across all groups, WGA reflects the model's robustness to shortcut distribution shifts: a model may achieve high overall accuracy by exploiting shortcuts, but will yield low accuracy on ``conflicting'' groups where those shortcut-label correlations observed during training do not hold.
+As the minimum accuracy across all groups, WGA reflects the model's robustness to shortcut distribution shifts: a model may achieve high overall accuracy by exploiting shortcuts, but will yield low accuracy on ``conflicting'' groups where those shortcut-label correlations observed during training do not hold.

 \paragraph{Maximum Single-Token Prediction Sensitivity (MSTPS).} To directly quantify the model's reliance on token-level shortcuts, we propose the metric MSTPS.
+Existing shortcut-degree measures rely on training dynamics or early-training checkpoints~\citep{du2021towards}, which are unavailable in our deployment-time setting; MSTPS instead quantifies shortcut reliance using only the converged model and test data.
 For each input $x_i$, we measure the maximum shift in prediction probability caused by masking any individual important token:

-where $N$ is the number of test samples, $x_i^{\text{mask}_j}$ denotes input $x_i$ with the $j$-th high-attribution token replaced by the \texttt{[MASK]} token, $\hat{y}_i$ is the model's predicted label for $x_i$, and the maximum is taken over $\{j|t_j \in \mathcal{H}(x_i)\}$, the top-$k$ tokens identified by saliency scoring (Section~\ref{sec:saliency}, $k = 10$ by default).
+where $N$ is the number of test samples, $x_i^{\text{mask}_j}$ denotes input $x_i$ with the $j$-th important token replaced by \texttt{[MASK]}, $\hat{y}_i$ is the model's predicted label for $x_i$, and the maximum is taken over $\{j|t_j \in \mathcal{H}(x_i)\}$, the top-$k$ tokens identified by saliency scoring (Section~\ref{sec:saliency}).
 A high MSTPS indicates that the model's prediction can be substantially altered by removing a single token, suggesting over-reliance on local shortcuts.
-Conversely, an effective debiasing method should reduce MSTPS, indicating that the model learns to integrate broader contextual evidence rather than isolated features.
+Conversely, an effective debiasing method should reduce MSTPS, indicating that the model has learned to integrate broader contextual evidence rather than isolated features.